 Warm and humid weather throughout the year, with maximum temperatures mostly around or above 30 °C and nights mostly above 20 °C.

 Since the city is situated in an island, the main ways to get there are by plane or by ferry from nearby islands.

-Mactan-Cebu International Airport (CEB) in Cebu is the third most important airport in the Philippines, following Diosdado Macapagal International Airport in Clark and Ninoy Aquino International Airport in Manila.
+Mactan-Cebu International Airport (CEB) in Cebu is the third most important airport in the Philippines, following Diosdado Macapagal International Airport in Clark (Angeles) and Ninoy Aquino International Airport in Manila.
 It services flights from and to other domestic airports in the country and nearby South East Asian countries.

 Airlines with direct international flights to Cebu include:

 Being an island, Cebu may also be accessed through the use of the ferry system in the country.
 The following major ferry lines provide trips to Cebu from Manila and other major ports in the country.